Getting Your Home Ready for Sale And Get Top Dollar in Today's Real Estate Market How to Sell Your House

 What do you think helps sell a home?

-7 Steps to make your home sell faster
+7 Steps to get top dollar for your home

 Research and interview your Realtor - Make sure they know the market, and they belong to a Multiple Listing Service.
 Have the Realtor produce a CMA (Competitive Market Analysis) to price your home right, based off the sales prices in your surrounding area.